Numbers 15 – Various Laws and Provisions

 Again the LORD spoke to Moses, saying, “Speak to the children of Israel: Tell them to make tassels on the corners of their garments throughout their generations, and to put a blue thread in the tassels of the corners.
 And you shall have the tassel, that you may look upon it and remember all the commandments of the LORD and do them, and that you may not follow the harlotry to which your own heart and your own eyes are inclined, and that you may remember and do all My commandments, and be holy for your God.
 I am the LORD your God, who brought you out of the land of Egypt, to be your God: I am the LORD your God.”

 a.
 Tassels on the corners of their garments and the blue thread in the tassels of the corners: These were intended to remind Israel to Whom they belonged; they were God’s people.
 Such reminders can be effective in keep us from sin and mindful of God.

 i.
-Perhaps a blue thread was commanded because the ark of the covenant was covered with a blue cloth, blue curtains adorned the tabernacle, and blue was in the high priest’s garments.
-The color blue was full of holy reminders.
+Perhaps a blue thread was commanded because the ark of the covenant was covered with a blue cloth, blue curtains adorned the tabernacle, and blue was part of the high priest’s garments.
+Blue, as a color, was associated with holy reminders.

 b.
-That you may look upon it and remember all the commandments of the LORD and do them: We might imagine an Israelite being tempted into some kind of sin, and then catching sight of his own distinctive garments – reminding him of who he is and reminding him that others can see who he is: A child of God, and not a child of the sin he is contemplating.
+That you may look upon it and remember all the commandments of the LORD and do them: We might imagine an Israelite being tempted to sin, and then catching sight of his own distinctive clothing.
+These could remind him of who he is and reminding him that others can see who he is: a child of God, and not a child of the sin he is contemplating.

 i.
-In this sense, Christian theme clothing and jewelry and such can indeed serve a purpose.
-Such things can remind us of who we are and provide a kind of “walking accountability” for our conduct.
+In this sense, Christian-themed clothing and jewelry and items can serve a purpose.
+Such things can remind us of who we are and provide a kind of accountability for our conduct.